Chapter 4

-Traci does not carry a grudge against chairs in general.
-Just those that populate lecture theaters.
+Traci carries a grudge towards against chairs in lecture theaters.
 Their discomfort is a wink-and-a-nod to her fidgetiness.
 She used to be a hair twirler too, until she shortened it to a cheek-length bob cut.
 These days, she soothes her restlessness by stretching her legs between presentations.
 To avoid creating a disturbance, she is wearing SoftWalk Vera Cruz (so she won’t click-clack across a solid floor, and at five feet five, she does not need the additional height).

 Reserving a seat at one end of the back row assists her walkabouts.
 This is accomplished through a nod to her German heritage.
 She writes her name in Sharpie on the front cover of her conference program, which she places on the appropriate chair before breakfast.
 Like commandeering a pool chair with a towel.

-Traci would rather she wasn’t in her mid-fifties (slowing metabolic rate; reduced muscle mass; decreased blood circulation).
-These physiological changes don't help her to avoid hypothermia at the hands of the building’s air conditioner.
-So instead, she is wearing jeans, and a blue blazer on top of a striped, button-down shirt.
-Even so, the chilled air drives her out of the room before the last lecture’s Q&A. In the plus column, an early exit puts her in pole position for the race to the bar.
+Traci would rather she was not in her mid-fifties (slowing metabolic rate; reduced muscle mass; decreased blood circulation).
+These physiological changes are allies of the building’s air conditioning.
+Her jeans, and the blue blazer that covers a striped, button-down shirt, are no match for the onslaught of chilled air.
+To avoid hypothermia, she leaves the room before the last lecture’s Q&A. In the plus column, an early exit puts her in pole position for the race to the bar.
 A happy hour (free beverages!) is in progress, wedged between the afternoon session and the evening meal.
 Or rather, a happy thirty minutes, since the conference overran its schedule.
-Those who remain in the slowly shuffling line for the bar are becoming increasingly agitated.
+Those who remain in the slowly shuffling line for the bar become agitated.

 She relaxes with a generous pour of Chardonnay in a sunken courtyard surfaced with faux medieval, cobblestone pavers.
 Fluted, gray planters compete for space with patio sets: recycled plastic fashioned into chairs and rectangular, slatted tables.
 It is late February in South Texas, so the planters are colored with tulips, crocus and, to Traci's delight, dark purple petunias.
 Faint whiffs of honey come and go in the light air.
 Traci is seated, but no longer twitchy; the alcohol helps.

 The departing sunshine remains generous with its warmth.
 The concrete floor is helping too.
 It is radiating the heat it captured from the sun earlier in the day.
 As a result, the temperature is a pleasant 70 degrees.
-She places her jacket over the back of the chair.
+Feeling that the risk of frostbite has abated, Traci places her jacket over the back of the chair.

-The list of speakers resembles that selected for the ill-fated meeting in San Diego last September.
-With two significant exceptions.
-Roger Spinnit isn’t here.
+The list of speakers purposely resembles that selected for the ill-fated meeting in San Diego last September.
+It is a hastily arranged memorial.
+But there are two significant exceptions to the do-over.
+Roger Spinnit is not here.
 Traci takes a moment to reflect on that situation.
-Makes me a happy camper.
+No danger of seeing him again.
+Thankfully!

-The other absence from the current symposium is more keenly felt.
-The last time that Chuck Standish had attended a conference, it had to be abandoned on its final morning, after his body was discovered by a designer-dog walker at dawn.
+Of course, Chuck Standish is the other absentee.
+That previous conference in California had been abandoned on its final morning, after Chuck’s body was discovered by a designer-dog walker at dawn.
 A Dalmatian-Corgi crossbreed had sniffed out the remains, which had been partly hidden in the bushy perimeter of the conference hotel grounds.
 Traci wonders if it is the shock of this event that has prevented Science from moving on.
 So far, this symposium has not provided any new data, nor an original hypothesis.

 On the brighter side, Traci thinks, today's meeting had started with an uplifting discussion concerning an offer from GigantoPharm.
 This information had leaked out the previous December, but this was the first time a company representative had publicly sought feedback from the American kinase community.
 The conference's input had generally been positive: appreciation for the proposal to modify the statutes of the GigantoPharm Cancer Prize, so that a posthumous award could be permitted.
 Beginning with the next commendation in January 2025.